mr-ansar/ansar-quick/README.md

 * GROUP - comes for free with $ ansar and homes.
 * HOST - need the ansar/services directory-host
-* LAN - need the ansar/services lan-host
+* LAN - need the ansar/services directory-lan
 * WAN - need an ansar cloud account and directory

 Continue with exactly the same client-server combo.
 Move the server (i.e.